> Frankie Armstrong > Songs > Here’s the Tender Coming

 Canny Fettle sang Here’s the Tender in 1975 on their Traditional Sound Recordings album Varry Canny.

 The High Level Ranters sang Captain Bover and Here’s the Tender Coming in 1976 on their Topic album Ranting Lads.
-Their sleeve notes commented:
+They noted:

-A press gang song which appears in both the Northumbrian Minstrelsy (1882) and Terry’s Salt Sea Ballads (1931).
+A press gang song which appears in both the Northumbrian Minstrelsy (1882) [first verse only] and Terry’s Salt Sea Ballads (1931).

 Jez Lowe & The Bad Pennies recorded Here’s the Tender Coming in September 1991 for the Fellside anthology of English traditional songs, Voices.